-According to Turnitin.com, 19 % of my paper is not my own words because I used and cited a few quotations from The Handmaid's Tale and used quotations from two articles in my paper to support my argument.
-These passages are all surrounded with quotation marks and properly cited with parenthetical citations.
-I provided a works cited page, so that the reader can see from where I got my information.
+"According to Turnitin.com, 19 % of my paper is not my own words because I used and cited a few quotations from the essays from Fahrenheit 451 in my paper to support my argument.
+I also provide a works cited page, so that the reader can see from where I got my information."

-Once I finish grading your paper, I will reply to your email concerning your originality score with the graded paper as an attachment.
+Online Classes: Once I finish grading your paper, I will reply to your email concerning your originality score with the graded paper as an attachment.